Adventureland (New York): Incidents

 In May 1984, the 1313 Cemetery Way haunted house attraction was the victim of arson that caused $2,000 worth of damage.

 Two unrelated deaths occurred within a week of each other in the summer of 2005.
 The first victim was an 18-year-old ride operator for the Ladybug Coaster.
 The man was struck by the coaster car and died the next morning due to internal injuries.
 The second incident involved a 45-year-old woman on a ride called the Top Scan.
 She was propelled from the spinning ride and crashed into a parked car in the parking lot.
 The ride was never used again at Adventureland.

 In 2007, a 6-year-old boy lost his balance on the Super Raider attraction and fell over, jamming his right hand between a wall and the walkway.
 While freeing himself, he partially severed his right hand.

 In 2008, a prop of a skeleton unicycling on a tight rope fell on a 5-year-old girl.
 She was in the hospital for 3 days and then was released.
 The prop was never put back up after the incident.

 In July 2013, the park suffered a 90-minute power outage when a tractor trailer crashed into a power pole on Route 110.

 In July 7, 2024, a 42-year-old man from Shirley, New York was arrested for stabbing a 47-year-old Florida man after an argument in front of a child.

+On June 19, 2026, a 5 year old alongside 16 children ranging from 8-12 were stuck on the new Wave Twister ride that was malfunctioning.
+Firefighters were called and rescued the riders.